openartmarket/supabase-live-table/README.md

     filterValue: 'vehicle',
     // The name of the channel to subscribe to
     channelName: 'thing:vehicle',
-    // This callback is called for every change to the table
+    // This callback is called for every change to the table, or if an error occurs
     callback: (err, records) => {
       if (err) return reject(err)
       // Check that we've seen the expected records, which is just one record with name 'bike' and type 'vehicle'